-Return prints and packaging for recycling
+Return packaging and prints for recycling

 We all end up with failed prints now and then, or prints that just didn't work out as planned.
 3D prints should not be placed in your regular curbside recycling bin.
-Instead, send them to us for recycling into new filament! :-)
+Instead, send them to us for recycling into new filament! :-) We even take back all the KiwiFil packaging for re-use!

 - Discarded 3D prints: $1/kg